celinew1221/clevr-dataset-gen/README.md

 # CLEVR Dataset Generation with "Action Identification"

 This is the code developed based on the original [CLEVR dataset](http://cs.stanford.edu/people/jcjohns/clevr/) generation code.
-The original non-action-based dataset generation mechanism is as described in the paper [can be found here](https://github.com/facebookresearch/clevr-iep).
+The original non-action-based dataset generation mechanism is as described in the [paper](https://github.com/facebookresearch/clevr-iep).

 You can use this code to render synthetic images and compositional questions for those images, like this: